deis/workflow/src/understanding-deis/concepts.md

 ### Build Stage

-The [builder][] processes incoming `git push` requests and builds applications inside ephemeral Docker containers, resulting in a new Docker image.
+The [builder][] component processes incoming `git push deis master` requests manages your application packaging.

+If your application is using a [buildpack][] builder will launch an ephemeral job to extract and execute the packaging instructions.
+The resulting application artifact is stored by the platform for execution during the run stage.

+Instead, if you provide a [Dockerfile][dockerfile] builder will use the instructions you've provided to build a Docker Image.
+The resulting artifact is stored in a Deis-managed registry which will be referenced during the run stage.

+If you already have an external system building your application container you can simply reference that artifact.
+When using [external Docker images][dockerimage] the builder component doesn't attempt to repackage your app.

 ### Release Stage